-- Bleeding requiring further surgery or blood transfusion. - The need to convert from laparoscopic ('keyhole') to traditional open surgery by making a large skin incision. - Involvement of injury to nearby local structures, i.e. blood vessels, spleen, liver, lung, pancreas and bowel requiring more intensive surgery. - Infection, pain or hernia of incision requiring further treatment. - If performed for suspected cancer, the histological abnormality may eventually turn out not to be cancer. - Need for further therapy depending on diagnosis.
+- Bleeding requiring further surgery or blood transfusion. - Involvement or injury to nearby local structures, i.e. blood vessels, spleen, liver, lung, pancreas and bowel requiring more intensive surgery. - Infection, pain or hernia of incision requiring further treatment. - If performed for suspected cancer, the histological abnormality may eventually turn out not to be cancer - Need for further therapy depending on diagnosis.